nathan20021/summer-portfolio/md/posts/portfolio-dev-log-1/portfolio-dev-log-1.md

         }
      ```

-     - In the `[slug].jsx` file where the blog gets rendered, I need to manually grab the theme from the `use-theme` hook and conditionally add the className into the components with some additional tailwind styling.
+     - In the `[slug].tsx` file where the blog gets rendered, I need to manually grab the theme from the `use-theme` hook and conditionally add the className into the components with some additional tailwind styling.
 This led to an ugly solution.

-     ```jsx
+     ```tsx
       <ReactMarkdown
         className={
           theme === "dark"